Extending the Joint Probability Method to Compound Flooding: Transition Zone Delineation, Flood Depth Attribution, and Design Event Selection: Case Study

-To demonstrate the extended JPM framework for compound flooding, we applied it to an archetypal CFTZ consisting of the watersheds draining into Lake Maurepas, including the Amite, Natalbany, Tangipahoa, and Tickfaw Rivers.
-This region exemplifies the multi-driver flooding dynamics our framework addresses (Fig. \ref{fig:domain}) and has experienced severe flooding from pluvial, fluvial, and coastal processes.
-The August 2016 event non-tropical event produced more than 20 inches of rainfall over the Amite Basin and caused an estimated \$10 billion in damages \cite{watson2017characterization}.
-Similarly, Hurricane Isaac in 2012 generated widespread flooding through the combined action of storm surge, heavy rainfall, and riverine inflows \cite{berg2013tropical,rahman2021investigation}.
-The downstream boundary is governed by the hydraulics of Lake Maurepas, which connects to Lake Pontchartrain and ultimately to the Gulf of Mexico via Pass Manchac and North Pass.
-Compound flooding was evaluated only in the portions of the basin represented within the HEC-RAS model domain (Fig. \ref{fig:domain}).
+The study area is an archetypal CFTZ consisting of the watersheds draining into Lake Maurepas, including the Amite, Natalbany, Tangipahoa, and Tickfaw Rivers.
+This region exemplifies the multi-driver flooding dynamics addressed by the proposed framework (Fig. \ref{fig:domain}) and has experienced severe flooding from pluvial, fluvial, and coastal processes.
+Over a 48-hour period, the August 2016 non-tropical event produced more than 20 inches of rainfall over the Amite Basin and caused an estimated \$10 billion in damages \cite{watson2017characterization}.
+Hurricane Isaac (2012) also generated widespread flooding through the combined effects of storm surge, heavy rainfall, and riverine inflows \cite{berg2013tropical,rahman2021investigation}.
+Compound flooding was evaluated within the downstream HEC-RAS model domain (Fig.~\ref{fig:domain}), which encompasses the portion of the study area previously identified as susceptible to compound flooding \cite{bilskie2018defining,santiago2021examination}.
+The upstream boundary of the HEC-RAS domain was defined by four river inflows routed from 22 upstream HEC-HMS subwatersheds (Appendix~\ref{sec:HEC-HMS}).
+These inflow locations were selected to coincide with USGS streamflow gages located upstream of the compound flooding region.
+The downstream boundary was represented by eight water-level boundary conditions along Lake Pontchartrain, which hydraulically connects to Lake Maurepas through Pass Manchac and North Pass.